Tayto (Northern Ireland): History

-Tayto (Northern Ireland) was formed in 1956 by the Hutchinson family and licensed the name and recipes from Tayto Crisps formed two years prior in the Republic of Ireland.
+Tayto (Northern Ireland) was formed in 1956 by Thomas Hutchinson, Walter Gracey and Frederick John McKinney.
+It licensed the name and recipes from Tayto Crisps formed two years prior in the Republic of Ireland.
 The two companies operate entirely separately but have a similar range of products.

 On 13 January 2006 it was announced that Tayto (NI) was to acquire the Corby and Scunthorpe sites of the former Golden Wonder business and the contract to produce Mini Pringles for Procter & Gamble.
 This secured some 195 jobs out of 350 that were under threat following Golden Wonder's entry into administration on 9 January 2006.

 In December 2007, Tayto acquired Sirhowy Valley Foods Ltd, makers of the Real Crisps range.

 On 14 March 2008 it was announced that Tayto would acquire Red Mill Snack foods, making it the 3rd largest crisp manufacturer in the UK.
 Most of the Red Mill brands were transferred under the Golden Wonder umbrella but Mr. Porky's pork scratchings continue to be produced under Tayto, from the plant in Westhoughton, Bolton.

 On 21 January 2009 it was announced that Tayto had acquired Jonathan Crisp, the trading name of Natural Crisps Ltd, based in Staffordshire, England.
 The headquarters of the Tayto group, which is privately owned by the Hutchinson family, are in County Armagh; it now has a turnover of £150 million per annum and employs more than 1,400 people.